opensupporter/osdi-docs/README.md

 * $offset specifies the starting point or offset to start with.

-## HAL
-Resources contained in server responses shall be serialized with the Hypertext Application Language [HAL](http://stateless.co/hal_specification.html)
-By default, server responses should expand first level instances.
-For example, in a response for a collection of resources, those resources should be embedded.

 ### Expand / Mixins
 In order to optimize access, the $expand query parameter can be used to expand collections within resources.
 Normally when retrieving a resource instance, subordinate collections are returned as references.